Steal Like An Artist Book Summary: 10 Things Nobody Told You

 “What is originality?
 Undetected plagiarism.” – William Ralph Inge

-Related: Show Your Work Book Summary by Austin Kleon
+Related: Show Your Work by Austin Kleon

 Copy your heroes

 “I have stolen all of these moves from all these great players.
 I just try to do them proud, the guys who came before, because I learned so much from them.
 It’s all in the name of the game.
-It’s a lot bigger than me.”- Kobe Bryant
+It’s a lot bigger than me.” – Kobe Bryant

 Don’t Throw Any of Yourself Away